TranPhucVinh/C/Kernel/Interrupt/README.md

 ## GPIO interrupt

-Check the corresponding example in Raspbian for [toggling LED by button using interrupt](https://github.com/TranPhucVinh/Raspberry-Pi-C/blob/main/Kernel/toggle_led_by_gpio_interrupt.c).
+Check the implementation in Raspbian for [toggling LED by button using interrupt](https://github.com/TranPhucVinh/Raspberry-Pi-GNU/blob/main/Kernel/GPIO/toggle_led_by_gpio_interrupt.c).

 After inserting that kernel module, the interrupt type with the specified device name (by macro ``DEV_NAME``) and the IRQ number (``int irq_number``) can be listed out by ``cat /proc/interrupts``.